 If you are visiting Gniezno, be sure to wander around its Old Town.
 It’s pretty charming!

-Bialowieza Forest is probably the most unspoiled places in Poland.
-It’s totally different than the other parts of the country!
+Bialowieza Forest is not only one of Poland hidden gems but also the most unspoiled places in the country.
+It’s totally different than the other parts of Poland!

 Bialowieza Forest (in Polish: Puszcza Białowieska) is one of the most beautiful places in Poland.
 It’s also a hidden gem of a country, as most travelers don’t know it even exists.